-Section 3.2 There are five cost-sharing tiers for drugs on the "Drug List"
+Section 3.2 There are six cost-sharing tiers for drugs on the "Drug List"

-Every drug on the plan's "Drug List" is in one of five cost-sharing tiers.
+Every drug on the plan's "Drug List" is in one of six cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

 - Cost-Sharing Tier 1: Preferred Generic.
 This tier includes generic drugs (the lowest tier). - Cost-Sharing Tier 2: Generic.
 This tier includes generic drugs - Cost-Sharing Tier 3: Preferred Brand.
 This tier includes Insulin, other brand drugs and some generic drugs. - Cost-Sharing Tier 4: Non-Preferred Drug.
 This tier includes brand drugs and some generic drugs. - Cost-Sharing Tier 5: Specialty Tier.
-This tier includes specialty drugs (the highest tier).
+This tier includes specialty drugs. (the highest cost tier) - Cost-Sharing Tier 6: Select Care.